platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 Now every time you run `platform source-operation:run upstream-update` using the CLI on a given branch, the branch fetches all changes from the upstream git repository and then merges the latest changes from the `main` branch in the upstream repository.
 Because there are now local changes committed in the local repository, those changes will then get pushed, built, and deployed.
 If there’s a merge conflict, the script will fail without committing anything.

-We recommend running this operation on a Development environment rather than directly on Production.
+Run the `upstream-update` operation on a Development environment rather than directly on Production.

 ## External integrations